-Item 2.
+ITEM 2.
 AFFILIATIONS WITH THE OBLIGOR.

 If the obligor is an affiliate of the trustee, describe each affiliation:

-Based upon an examination of the books and records of the trustee and upon information furnished by the obligor, the obligor is not an affiliate of the trustee.
+Based upon an examination of the books and records of the trustee and information available to the trustee, the obligor is not an affiliate of the trustee.